epfl-ada/ada-2022-project-rakijada/README.md

 - _absa_preparation.ipynb_ : running the aspect based sentiment analysis on the selected data
 - _absa_analysis.ipynb_ : interpretation of the results of the aspect based sentiment analysis, relevance of aspects to the textual review and their effect on the rating
 - _styles_investigation.ipynb_ : investigation of the most popular styles and keywords that most frequently appear in them

-## Data Story
----

-Data story can be found on the link: https://dkutlesic.github.io/duda3/

 ## Authors
 ---